 Adelphi Teaching Fellows

-Following an open call for proposals and a competitive selection process, six Adelphi Teaching Fellows are chosen each year by a committee comprised of Adelphi faculty.
+Following an open call for proposals and a competitive selection process, six Adelphi Teaching Fellows are chosen each year by a committee of Adelphi faculty.
 Throughout the academic year, the fellows work on their proposed projects, either engaging in a thorough evidence-based course development process or designing and conducting a “Teaching as Research” project.

 The program was created in 2017 by the Provost’s office and the Faculty Center for Professional Excellence (FCPE) to provide time, support and resources for faculty to deepen their expertise in teaching and to bolster the teaching community at Adelphi.
 Each selected Fellow receives 3 credits of release from teaching and a $1,500 grant to be used specifically for the development and implementation of their teaching projects.
 The selected fellows also commit to sharing their growing expertise with colleagues at the departmental, school/college, and campus-wide levels to contribute to a culture of teaching excellence.